MangkornKW/homebrew-hydratree/README.md

-# HydraTree-releases (its POC now / not yet ready to use)
+# HydraTree-releases (its POC now / not ready to use)

 Public **binary-only** repository for [HydraTree](https://hydratree.xyz) desktop installers.